ASFHyP3/hyp3-docs/docs/using/requesting_access.md

  [Request Access](https://search.asf.alaska.edu/#/?isOnDemandOpen=true){ .md-button .md-button--primary .middle }

+!!! tip

+    New users must be logged in to see the Request Access form above through Vertex.
+If you are a new user and don't see the request form when clicking the button above, verify you are logged in to Vertex.

 You will need an [Earthdata Login](https://urs.earthdata.nasa.gov/ 'https://urs.earthdata.nasa.gov/' ){target=_blank}
 (EDL) account before requesting access.
 You can [register here](https://urs.earthdata.nasa.gov/users/new 'https://urs.earthdata.nasa.gov/users/new' ){target=_blank}